 Chapter 58: Political Violence in Historical Perspective

 Donatella della Porta (2006, p.
 2) defines political violence as consisting of ‘those repertoires of collective action that involve great physical force and cause damage to an adversary in order to impose political aims'.
 This definition emphasizes that acts of political violence – including mobbing, rioting, civil war, rebellion, guerilla warfare, insurgency, revolution, and terrorism – are carried out by individuals or groups against states (Mars, 1975).
-More recently, however, there has been an expansion of categories of political violence, and these can be carried out by states, state actors, or even citizens targeting the state or ...
+More recently, however, there has been an expansion of categories of political violence, and these can be carried out by states, state actors, or even citizens targeting the state or fellow citizens.
+To be specific, beyond warfare as the paradigmatic ...